Sandboxes¶

 Make configuration changes¶

-When your sandbox is ready, you can make changes in the Sources, Stitch, Customer 360, and Destinations tabs.
+When your sandbox environment is ready, you can make changes in the Sources, Stitch, Customer 360, and Destinations tabs.

 Request to promote¶